srcbookdev/srcbook/srcbook/README.md

 ### Installing

-Srcbook is current distributed as a npm package.
+Srcbook is currently distributed as a npm package.
 You can install it globally with the following command:

 ```bash
 # Install